“Where would you recommended people go to find affiliate products to promote?”

 The pros of using an A List network is that they have the big name companies, they have a long standing of history of being “good for the money” and they offer management to companies who otherwise wouldn't know what they're doing.
 A List networks also typically will offer up merchant datafeeds for affiliate use (with some conditions.)

 Additionally, the networks (rightfully so) take a cut for managing the payment of affiliates and for bringing affiliates to advertisers so that they don't necessarily have to go out and look for them.
-Because they're big name, with TONS of affiliates, they're able to draw larger fees and commissions from their merchants – which can impact what the merchant has leftover to pay out as affiliate commission.
+Because they're a big name, with TONS of affiliates, they're able to draw larger fees and commissions from their merchants – which can impact what the merchant has leftover to pay out as affiliate commission.

 These are networks that specialize in offering electronic products that are downloaded rather than shipped.
 Think e-Books like Traffic and Trust or paid WordPress plugins like PLP Link Cloaker. e-Product networks include (but are certainly not limited to):